LucasBoonde/P6AircraftPoseEstimation/README.md

 Vision package and sents them to the turtlebot to initiate movement.

 The turtlebot is initiated in a ROS terminal and then the subscriber script is initiated.
 Then the Vision script is ran in a separate ROS terminal and it will publish the coordinates once it is finnished.

+In the vision model package directory is a ZipTilRos directory which contains different tiff images and their corresponding extrinsic matrices which was used in testing